Sociology

 Sociology, the scientific study of human social behavior, examines the processes and patterns of social interaction; forms of social organization; and the influences of social groups, institutions, and social structure upon human behavior.

-The Department prepares students for careers in social service, law, administration in government or business, social research and data analysis, criminal justice, urban planning, immigration services, and related fields.
-Internships are available for students to explore career interests and apply knowledge in field experiences.
+The department prepares students for careers in social service, law, business administration, government and civil service, social scientific research and data analytics, criminology and criminal justice, urban planning, anthropology, immigration services, teaching, human resource management, graduate/professional school.
+Internships are available for students to apply knowledge in field experiences and explore career interests.

 Major